Curvature of the penis (Peyronie's disease)

 However, some men develop a more serious bend in the penis.
 This bend interferes with sexual function or causes pain.

 In Peyronie's disease, inflammation and scar tissue form along the shaft of the penis.
 No one is certain why this problem occurs.
-It may be triggered by repeated mild trauma during sexual intercourse.

 You may feel the inflammation and scar tissue as a painful lump or area of unusual firmness.
 In many men, the scar tissue causes the penis to bend or shorten.
 This is because it prevents the penis from expanding normally.

-Men with Peyronie's often have difficulty achieving a firm erection.
+Men with Peyronie's disease often have difficulty achieving a firm erection.
 But it is unclear whether this occurs first or is caused by the scar tissue.

 Sometimes, a serious curvature of the penis is seen in boys at or shortly after birth.
 This is not Peyronie's disease.
 Most of these cases are thought to be caused by abnormal development in the womb.
 They may be associated with other abnormalities of the penis.

-Symptoms of Peyronie's Disease
+Symptoms of Peyronie's disease

 About half of men with Peyronie's disease will first notice pain during intercourse.
-Symptoms may appear suddenly, or may develop slowly over time.
+Symptoms may appear suddenly or may develop slowly over time.
 Often the penis will feel firm or lumpy at the painful site.

-Diagnosing Peyronie's Disease
+Diagnosing Peyronie's disease

 Your doctor will ask you about your symptoms.
 He will examine your penis, looking for tender, firm areas of scar tissue.
 Usually, this is all that is needed to diagnose the problem.

-Expected duration of Peyronie's Disease
+Expected duration of Peyronie's disease

 How long Peyronie's disease lasts is difficult to predict.
 In more than a third of men, there is gradual improvement over 12 to 18 months without any specific treatment.
 In others, the scarring is permanent or worsens over time.

-Preventing Peyronie's Disease
+Preventing Peyronie's disease

-Treating Peyronie's Disease
+Treating Peyronie's disease

 Most men with curvature of the penis do not need any treatment.
 This is true regardless of the cause.